18 TRUTHS MOST DATING COACHES WON’T TELL YOU

 - Has goals that they are working on in life

 Typically after seeing someones “list” of what they want in a partner my response is: “That’s actually everywhere, that’s a very tangible list.
 As long as you’re meeting people in the right atmosphere, most people would carry these traits… You just have to be able to evoke it out of them.”

-Trained people, Vimbasi people, are pros at this.
-Average people don’t try or don’t even know how to begin.
+Trained people, Vimbasi Warrior Graduates, are pros at this.
+Average people don’t try, or don’t even know where to begin.